-"Contours of a People: Metis Family, Mobility, and History," edited by Nicole St-Onge, Carolyn Podruchny and Brenda Macdougall, Journal of American Ethnic History, Winter 2015.
+"Contours of a People: Metis Family, Mobility, and History," edited by Nicole St-Onge, Carolyn Podruchny and Brenda Macdougall, Journal of American Ethnic History, Spring 2015.

 "Amskapi Pikuni," by Alice Kehoe and Clark Wissler, Montana: The Magazine of Western History.
 Autumn, 2013.

 "Huanduj.
 Brugmansia," by Alistair Hay, Monika Gottschalk, and Adolfo Holguin, Economic Botany.
 June 2013.